Ride-The-Lightning/RTL/.github/docs/Core_lightning_setup.md

 Ensure that the follow values are correct per your config:
 * `lnImplementation` - This should be `CLN`, indicating that RTL is connecting to a core lightning node.
-* `macaroonPath` - Path of the folder containing `.commando` file including the file name.
+* `runePath` - Path of the folder including filename which contains `rune` for the node.
+This rune in the file should be saved in  `LIGHTNING_RUNE="your-rune"` format.
 * `lnServerUrl` - complete url with ip address and port of the cl-rest server.
 * `multiPass` - Specify the password (in plain text) to access RTL.
 This password will be hashed and not stored as plain text.
 * `configPath` (optional) - File path of the core lightning config file, if RTL server is local to the core lightning server.